-It is a matter of public record that His Majesty the King publicly declared that he had not had the time to fully consider its wide ranging calamitous consequences.
-It is plain that he had been ill-advised in appending his signature thereto.
+It is a mater of public record that His Majesty the King publicly declared that he had not fully considered its wide ranging calamitous consequences and that he had been ill-advised in appending his signature thereto.
 It was pursuant to those circumstances that Decree No.2 was repealed some thirty-one days later.
 This Decree was not an instrument that was repealed in the ordinary course but it was hastily and intentionally put to bed.
 In human terms, Decree No.2 cannot be said to have lived a "full life of three score and ten", or be said to have died prematurely out of natural causes.
 An apt description would be that it was killed, execution style, even before it could crawl, in the sense that the effects of its provisions were not even allowed to take root, when it was repealed without any further ceremony.
 An instrument so consciously killed with a clear and settled intention evinced cannot be said to automatically come to life.
 A positive legitimate act of the Legislative to revive it is in our view necessary and critical to show a change of heart.